 The length of maternity leave is governed by law, and includes prenatal and postnatal leave, adapted to the family situation, the course of gestation and the conditions of the child's birth.
 In the case of twin pregnancies, maternity leave lasts 34 weeks, including 12 weeks prenatal leave before the expected date of delivery, and 22 weeks postnatal leave afterwards.

-What are the risks of twin pregnancies for babies?
+What are the risks of a twin pregnancy for babies?

-For babies born of twin pregnancies, several dangers exist, which explains the increased medical surveillance.
+There are a number of dangers for babies born of twin pregnancies, which explains the increased medical surveillance required.

 First danger: premature birth!
-Since the volume of the uterus increases much more rapidly, labor may be induced before term.
+As the uterus increases in volume much more rapidly, labor may be induced before term.
 In fact, around half of all babies in this situation are born before the 36th week!
-While premature labor can occur on its own, it can also be induced by the medical profession, particularly in cases ofplacental abnormality, abnormal growth of one of the babies, orhigh blood pressure in the mother.
+While premature labor can occur on its own, it can also be induced by the medical profession, particularly in cases ofplacental abnormality, abnormal growth of one of the babies orhigh blood pressure in the mother.

 Another risk, already mentioned above, is transfusion-transfusion syndrome, which occurs when one of the two babies receives a much greater quantity of blood than the norm, to the detriment of the other fetus.

-Finally, when fetuses share the same amniotic sac, the umbilical cords s can become entangled, risking cutting off blood circulation and causing the death of one of the two babies.
+Finally, when the fetuses share the same amniotic sac, the umbilical cords can become entangled, at the risk of cutting off blood circulation and causing the death of one of the two babies.

-Classic, but harmless: babies born with two or more parents often have a lower birth weight!
+Classic, but not dangerous, babies born in twos or more often have a lower birth weight!

 Twin pregnancy FAQs

-Which parent transmits the gene linked to the pregnancy of twins?
+Which parent transmits the gene linked to twin pregnancy?

 It can indeed be hereditary!
-In the case of dizygotic (fraternal) twins, it would appear that the gene is transmitted by the mother.
-In the case of monozygotic (identical) twins, the situation is different: they are the offspring of a single ovum fertilized by a single spermatozoid.
-The formation of monozygotic twins is not directly linked to hereditary factors; it is considered a random event.
+In the case of dizygotic (fraternal) twins, it would appear to be the mother who transmits the gene.
+In the case of monozygotic (identical) twins, the situation is different: they are the offspring of a single egg fertilized by a single sperm.
+The formation of monozygotic twins is not directly linked to hereditary factors, but is considered a random event.

 What is the normal duration of a twin pregnancy?